 Linda Fruhvirtova vs. Arantxa Rus: Prediction and Match Betting Odds | China Open

-Linda Fruhvirtova (No. 117 ranking) will meet Arantxa Rus (No. 51) in the Round of 64 of the China Open on Saturday, September 30.
+No. 117-ranked Linda Fruhvirtova will meet No. 51 Arantxa Rus in the China Open Round of 64 on Sunday, October 1.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!